duckietown/docs-AIDO/book/AIDO/30_task_embodied/10_baseline_classic.md

     template.launch # The launchfile to start nodes and a ROSMaster rosagent.py # An interface to bridge your nodes and the submission interface

 The workflow is as follows.
-The evalutor will launch `solution.py`, which includes calls to the `roslaunch` API, which points to and launches `template.launch`.
+The evalutor will launch `solution.py`.
+This file includes calls to the `roslaunch` API, which points to and launches `template.launch`.
 In more [involved][#lanefollowing-ros-baseline] implementations, this launch file will also launch other nodes, but in this minimal example, its only purpose is to launch the ROSCore.
 After this call occurs (`roslaunch` occurs asynchronously), the code instantiates a `ROSAgent`, which will serve as the interface to communicate with the ROS Nodes you launch.
 The two main functions are:
-- `_publish_img(observation)`, which takes the observation from the environment, and publishes it to the topic that you specify in the constructor of the `ROSAgent` (You will want to replace the placeholder with the topic name that your node is expected the image to come through on)
+- `_publish_img(observation)`, which takes the observation from the environment, and publishes it to the topic that you specify in the constructor of the `ROSAgent` (You will want to replace the placeholder with the topic name that your node is expecting the image to come through on)
 - `_action_cb(msg)`, which listens to the action topic you specify and pulls the `Twist2DStamped` message and assigns it to `self.action`, which is where the loop in `solution.py` pulls the action from.
+This same loop also executes that action in the environment, and will continue to execute that action until you tell it otherwise.

-You will notice that there is a publisher which publishes random actions to the topic.
+You will notice that there is a publisher which publishes random actions to the action topic.
 You will want to change this when you make your submission.

-Back inside of the `solution.py` code, you will see calls to `rospy.Rate()` and `r.sleep` - these control the rate at which the stepping loop runs, and you may need to change this parameter to suit your custom code.
+Back inside of the `solution.py` code, you will see calls to `rospy.Rate()` and `r.sleep` - these control the rate at which the stepping loop runs, and you may need to change this parameter to suit latencies in your own code.

 ## Lane Following (from the Duckietown Stack) ROS Baseline {#lanefollowing-ros-baseline status=ready}

-We also provide a more involved working example of Lane Following, which extends the image: `duckietown/challenge-aido1_LF1-template-ros:v3`.
+We also provide a more-involved, working example of Lane Following, which extends the image described above: `duckietown/challenge-aido1_LF1-template-ros:v3`.
 Since it extends the random template, you will again be able to run this code on both the simulator and Duckiebot.

 Clone the [example repo](https://github.com/duckietown/challenge-aido1_LF1-example-ros):